Do Your Part

 Installing more efficient appliances not only reduces the energy consumption in your home, it often conserves water too.

-An Energy Star dishwasher is, on average, 5 percent more energy efficient and 15 percent more water efficient than standard models.
-Using an Energy Star dishwasher will save about 1,600 gallons of water over its lifetime.
+An ENERGY STAR dishwasher is, on average, 12 percent more energy efficient and 30 percent more water efficient than standard models.
+Using an ENERGY STAR dishwasher will save about 3,870 gallons of water over its lifetime.

-Energy Star qualified clothes washers use about 25 percent less energy and 40 percent less water compared to standard washers and can save you $40 a year on your utility bill.
-Additionally, a full-sized Energy Star clothes washer uses 13 gallons of water per load, compared to the 23 gallons used by a standard machine.
+ENERGY STAR qualified clothes washers use about 25 percent less energy and 45 percent less water compared to standard washers and can save you $40 a year on your utility bill.
+Additionally, a full-sized ENERGY STAR clothes washer uses 13 gallons of water per load, compared to the 23 gallons used by a standard machine.
 That's a savings of 3,000 gallons of water per year!

-An Energy Star refrigerator will reduce energy bills by $35 to $300 over the lifetime of your fridge.
+An ENERGY STAR refrigerator will reduce energy bills by as much as $270 over five years.
 Select the appropriate size for your household’s needs.
 Side-by-side styles use 10 to 25 percent more energy.
 Automatic ice makers and through-the-door dispensers increase energy use by 14 to 20 percent and increase the purchase price by $75 to $250.

 Recycle Paper Products

+Paper and paperboard account for over 26 percent of municipal solid waste.
 Recycling paper products—including newspapers, food packaging, cardboard boxes, junk mail, and office paper—produces big savings.
 It saves money, because recycling paper fiber is cheaper than growing, harvesting, and processing trees.
-Recycling one ton of mixed paper can save the energy equivalent of 166 gallons of gasoline, and making one ton of paper from recycled paper saves up to 17 trees.
+Every ton of office paper recycled can save the energy equivalent of 322 gallons of gasoline, and making one ton of paper from recycled paper saves up to 17 trees.